rA3ka/dstack-examples/anon-hidden-service/README.md

    ```bash
    docker compose up -d
    ```
-2. The onion address will be displayed in the Nginx container logs:
+2. The anon address will be displayed in the Nginx container logs:
    ```bash
    docker compose logs nginx
    ```